illinois-or-research-analytics/cm_pipeline/docs/json_format.md

 - **input_file**: The filename of the input network.
 Is an edgelist .tsv.
 - **output_dir**: The directory to store pipeline outputs.
 - **algorithm**: The name of the algorithm.
 Can choose from `"leiden"`, `"leiden_mod"`, and `"ikc"`.
-- **iterations**: The number of iterations to run the clustering algorithm, Can either be an int or an array of ints.
-If it is an array, the pipeline will generate multiple clusterings for each iteration value.
 - **stages**: An array of [stage](#stages) objects.

 The following is only required if the algorithm is `"leiden"`:
 - **resolution**: The resolution parameters for Leiden.
 Can either be a single float or an array of floats.
 If it is an array, the pipeline will generate multiple clusterings for each resolution value.
 If iterations is also an array, the pipeline will generate a clustering for every iteration-resolution pair.

+The following is only required if the algorithm is `"leiden"` or `"leiden_mod"`
+- **iterations**: The number of iterations to run the clustering algorithm, Can either be an int or an array of ints.
+If it is an array, the pipeline will generate multiple clusterings for each iteration value.

+The following is only required if the algorithm is `"ikc"`
+- **k**: The k parameter used for ikc.
+This can be a single integer or an array where the clustering will be repeated using the different `k` values.

 **NOTE** Paths must be relative to the json file, or absolute.
 ## Stages